alvarlagerlof/neurodiversity/README.md

 # Neurodiversity

 Neurodiveristy Wiki is a crowd-sourced [website](https://neurodiversity.wiki) that aims to spread awareness about neurological conditions.
+We define neurodiversity as all the ways that our brains work differently from each other.
 There are millions of people around the world living with the conditions such as ADHD, Autism, Bipolar and OCD.
 Still, the knowledge level about this is often almost zero.
 This is understandable as talking about mental health is stigmatized.

 The effect of this lack of knowledge can be devastating.
 Without knowledge, misconceptions and insensitive jokes tend to be common.
 These make it harder for people to tell others about their conditions.
 They fear how they'll be perceived or treated.